chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 Contribute a submenu as a placeholder onto which menu items can be contributed.
 A submenu requires a `label` to be shown in the parent menu.

-In addition to a title, commands can also define icons that VS Code will show in the editor title menu bar.
+In addition to a title, commands can also define icons that Baosky will show in the editor title menu bar.

 ### submenu example